Are You Experiencing Secondhand Snoring?

 - Less anxiety

-- Better ability to physically live your life
+- A better ability to physically live your life

-- Better emotionally equipped to deal with life
+- That you’re better emotionally equipped to deal with life

 - Improved social function

 - Improved mental health

 - More energy and vitality